-Our Health Improvement Team aim to empower the residents of Caia Park, Hightown, Central Wrexham, Flint and the wider communities to engage with and embrace the value of health and wellbeing.
+The BCUHB Health Improvement Team aim to empower the residents of Wrexham and Flint to engage with and embrace the value of health and wellbeing.
 We are a multi skilled team of health improvement practitioners who provide evidence based and sustainable health promotion/ health improvement initiatives to improve health outcomes and reduce health inequalities.

 We work in partnership with the community and other agencies to reach as many community members as possible.
 We provide healthy lifestyle resources and advice for professionals and the community, targeting evidenced based health outcomes pertinent to these areas.

-We run a number of classes to help people improve their health and wellbeing:
+We run a number of different sessions and courses to help people improve their health and wellbeing:

-A 6 week practical cookery course which focuses on nutrition in a relaxed and friendly environment.
-All equipment and ingredients are provided, and participants will be able to eat the meal produced at the end of the session.
+A 6-week practical cookery course which focuses on nutrition in a relaxed and friendly environment.
+Each week we make a meal together and then eat it at the end.
+All equipment and ingredients are provided and the meals can be altered to suit any allergies/ intolerances.

-A 6 week programme consisting of a 30-45 minutes exercise session each week with our fitness trainer, as well as covering the most up to date healthy eating advice by our registered nutritionists.
-The programme aims to improve people’s health and fitness, as well as their confidence to progress to more mainstream exercise opportunities in the local area.
+An 8-week course consisting of a 30-45 minute exercise session with our fitness trainer, followed by nutrition advice by one of our registered nutritionists.
+Aimed at giving you the confidence to try more mainstream exercise opportunities in the local area.
 Sessions are tailored to the ability of the individual.

 If you are interested in joining one of our groups, then please contact us on 03000 859 625 or email bcu.healthimprovementteam@wales.nhs.uk.
 Names will be held on a waiting list as the programmes will only run when the required numbers of participants is reached.